Staff & Board

 Jason Van Driesche joined Local Motion as Education and Safety Manager in 2009, and became the Director of Advocacy & Education in 2012.
 He leads Local Motion's advocacy work and technical assistance services, supporting local advocates and local governments that want to make their communities better places to walk and bike.
 Jason is also responsible for building and expanding Local Motion's highly successful BikeSmart program, the Safe Streets Project, Local Motion's bike commuter workshops, and other initiatives designed to make biking and walking safer and easier.
 He lives in Burlington's South End, where he bikes and walks to work year round.

 Membership & Communications Coordinator

 Martel has been immersed in the world of sustainable transportation since college when she managed her school's first bicycle and pedestrian plan.
 Since then, she has been commuting to work on foot, bike or public transit.
 She currently lives in downtown Burlington without a car and loves getting around by any means suitable to her next trip.
-Martel recently her MBA in Sustainable Business, and when not at Local Motion she enjoys running, drawing, and any water activity possible.
+Martel recently received her MBA in Sustainable Business, and when not at Local Motion she enjoys running, drawing, and any water activity possible.